verdaccio/verdaccio/README.md

 > Looking for Verdaccio version 5 or 6?
 Version 6 is the latest version and successor to version 5.
 Version 6 requires Node.js 18 or higher and is maintained in the `6.x` branch.

 > The plugins for versions 5 and 6 are located at the [`verdaccio/monorepo`](https://github.com/verdaccio/monorepo) repository.
-Plugins for the `next` version are hosted in this project under the `./packages/plugins` folder.
+Plugins for the `next-8` version are hosted in this project under the `./packages/plugins` folder.

 > Note that contributing guidelines might be different based on the branch.